GFB Announces 2019 Board of Directors

 Founded in 1937, the Georgia Farm Bureau Federation is the state’s largest general farm organization with 158 county chapters.
 As a membership-driven, nongovernmental organization, GFB serves as the voice of Georgia farmers and rural Georgia by advocating for them on legislative issues and promoting Georgia commodities.
 Its volunteer members actively participate in activities that promote agriculture awareness.

-SHORT CUTLINE TO ACCOMPANY PHOTO: Georgia Farm Bureau voting delegates elected the organization’s 2018 board of directors Dec.
-5 during the 80th Annual GFB Convention held on Jekyll Island.
+CUTLINE TO ACCOMPANY GROUP PHOTO: Georgia Farm Bureau voting delegates elected the organization’s 2019 board of directors Dec.
+4 during the 81st Annual GFB Convention held on Jekyll Island.
+Gerald Long, far right, was re-elected to a two-year term as president of the organization.
 (Photo courtesy of Georgia Farm Bureau)